 By Ginny Gotlieb

-“The Sea Venture in a heavy Sea in 1609,”
+“The Sea Venture in a heavy Sea in 1609,” painting by Christopher Grimes |

 The Virginia Company’s Third Supply to Jamestown was to have finally put the colony on solid footing.
 Seven ships with five to six hundred people left Plymouth, England June 2, 1609.
 The lead ship, the Sea Venture, the first ship designed specifically to carry emigrants, was on her maiden voyage.
 It included Admiral of the Company, Sir George Somers, Lieutenant-General Sir Thomas Gates, the colony’s governor, and Captain Christopher Newport.
 But, alas, less than a week from reaching Virginia the fleet was separated in a terrible storm that raged for several days.
 The Sea Venture, with nine feet of water in her hold, wrecked on the reef of a reputedly haunted island, known to mariners as “The Devil’s Island”.
 Maps of the time encircled it with sea serpents.

-in a 1797 engraving based on a painting by George Romney
+The shipwreck in The Tempest, Act i, Scene 1, in a 1797 engraving based on a painting by George Romney |

 The uninhabited island we know as Bermuda proved a benign and beautiful place to winter with abundant food and cedar to built two small ships rigged with sails from the Sea Venture.
 However, over the course of this winter in paradise, discord among the survivors led to charges of mutiny on two occasions.
 Debates about the course of action were exacerbated by differences in class and even religious outlook.
 One challenge to authority came from Stephen Hopkins, later a Mayflower passenger, who was condemned to death, a sentence later commuted after “the better sort” pleaded for his life.
 A contemporary report noted that “the sea and land commandours [Somers and Gates], being alienated one from another (a qualetye over common to the English)…produced, not only a separation of the company (even in this extremitie, even in this straight place), but an affection of disgracing one another, and crossing their designes.”
 (A Land As God Made It, James Horn, p.163)